 Current CMS Mining Schools include the Norman B. Keevil Institute of Mining Engineering at UBC, the Lowell Institute for Mineral Resources at the University of Arizona (UAz), and the Department of Metallurgical Engineering at the University of Concepción in Chile.
-Current CMS Course Providers include EduMine, UBC, UAz, the Sauder School of Business at UBC, Imperial College (London), and Simon Fraser University (Vancouver).
+Current CMS Course Providers include EduMine, UBC, UAz, the Sauder School of Business at UBC, and Imperial College (London).

 Areas of Study and Study Objectives